 Squeeze your whole body like you would in a plank.
 A push up is a complex moment.
 Drive through your toes to squeeze your legs, glutes and core, and understand the targeted muscles are mainly your chest, triceps and shoulders.

 The perfect Push-up is underestimated and under-utilised in exercise routines.

 By getting your push-up form right it will take your strength, fitness and endurance to the next level.
 You will also create a great looking upper body physique.
 If you’re nervous about getting started with push-ups, I have designed a great 30-day fitness challenge just for you!
 If you feel the challenge is too strenuous, split-up the reps throughout the day.

 Please find my push up video on the Strong Body app and don’t forget to get your 30-day pushup challenge on now!

 The Disco Ninja

 The Disco Ninja is one half of the dynamic duo behind Strong Body’s Become a Ninja program.
-She is one of Australia’s most popular Ninja Warrior Australia competitors and world famous for being the shortest competitor in the world to scale the formidable Warped Wall – which is three times taller than her!
+She is one of Australia’s most popular Ninja Warrior Australia competitors.
+She is also famous for being the shortest competitor in the world to scale the formidable Warped Wall.
+The Warped Wall is three times taller than her!